eorosales/storefront-backend-project/README.md

-# Storefront Backend Project
+# Storeront Backend Project

-## Getting Started

-This repo contains a basic Node and Express app to get you started in constructing an API.
-To get started, clone this repo and run `yarn` in your terminal at the project root.

-## Required Technologies
+## Techologies Used

-Your application must make use of the following libraries:
+This project makes use of the following libraries:

 - Postgres for the database
 - Node/Express for the application logic
 - dotenv from npm for managing environment variables